iotaledger/wallet.rs/docOps/docs/libraries/README.md

 ## The Library in a Nutshell

-`Wallet.rs` uses an account model, so you can create an account for each of your users.
+`wallet.rs` uses an account model, so you can create an account for each of your users.
 You could also take another approach and use one account and generate many addresses, which you can link to your users in your database.

 The library allows users to assign a meaningful alias to each account.
 Users may also segregate their funds across multiple accounts or multiple addresses.
 It is up to a developer whether he chooses a single-account approach or multi-account approach.